Yohannfra/Vim-Goto-Header/README.md

 imap <F12> <Esc>:GotoHeader <CR>
 ```

-Now you'll just need to press F12 on a line like one of those and it will open it the corresponding file in a new tab
+Now you'll just need to press F12 on a line like one of those and it will open the corresponding file in a new tab
 ```c
 #include <stdio.h>
 #include "my_header.hpp"